khondula/rodm2/README.md

 `rodm2` is designed to work either with an existing ODM2 database on a server (e.g. PostgreSQL), or with spreadsheet files that aren't (yet!) in a formal database.

-Initialize an empty sqlite database with odm2 schema your working directory.
+Initialize an empty sqlite database with odm2 schema in your working directory (empty except for the controlled vocabulary tables).
 You can view and edit this database using [DB Browser for SQLite](https://sqlitebrowser.org/) outside of R.

 ``` r
 library(rodm2)